Gokulnath-A003/Loan_Acceptance_using_ML/README.md

 # **About the input features:**

-Experience : #years of professional experience
+Experience : years of professional experience</br>
 Income: Annual income of the customer (thousand dollars)
 Family: Family size of the customer
 CCAvg: Avg. spending on credit cards per month (thousand dollars)